-Adoption of new and revised International Financial Reporting Standards and Interpretations
+Adoption of new and revised International Financial Reporting Standards and Interpretations as adopted by the European Union (EU)

-As from 1 January 2014, the Group adopted all changes to International Financial Reporting Standards (IFRSs) which are relevant to its operations.
+As from 1 January 2015, the Group adopted all changes to International Financial Reporting Standards (IFRSs) as adopted by EU which are relevant to its operations.
 This adoption did not have a material effect on the financial statements of the Group.

-The following Standards, Amendments to Standards and Interpretations have been issued but are not yet effective for annual periods beginning on 1 January 2014.
+The following Standards, Amendments to Standards and Interpretations have been issued but are not yet effective for annual periods beginning on 1 January 2015.
 Those which may be relevant to the Group are set out below.
 The Group does not plan to adopt these Standards early.